 The national gene bank: safeguarding tomorrow's biodiversity

 Humanity's future depends on the diversity of the species living on our planet, as they provide present and future generations with a food source and a healthy environment.
-'Our Biodiversity, Our Food, Our Health' was the theme of the United Nations International Day for Biological Diversity on 22 May 2019.
 In Switzerland, many varieties of plants are stored in the national gene bank maintained by Agroscope, the Swiss centre of excellence for agricultural research.